A STORIED PAST . . .

 On April 18, 2004, with God’s blessings, we embarked on a new building phase.
 Psalm 127:1A, “Except the Lord build the house, they labor in vain that built it,” was selected as the Scripture to encourage God’s people to see the vision for Second Baptist Church.
 Over the next three years, the church would engage in an aggressive fundraising campaign in an effort to support the pending project.
 The building committee established at the turn of the 21st century included: David A. Brown, chairman, Chanta L. Jackson, vice-chairman, Jack Blanton, David G. Brown, Taliese Cooper, Stacy Crockett-Gibson, Deacon Willie Hunter, Rolanda McCain and Mary Warren.
 Chanta L. Jackson also assumed the role of project manager.

 The vision took its first step at becoming a reality in October 2007 when we broke ground on our 10,000+ square feet expansion.
-The project was initially expected to take 1 year to complete.
-However, with the unexpected national economic downturn and closings of area businesses including Fort Monmouth impacted Second Baptist greatly.
+The project was initially expected to take one year to complete.
+However, with the unexpected national economic downturn and the base realignment and closing of Fort Monmouth impacted Second Baptist greatly.
 It would take until January 2012 to complete the building.
 The dedication service was held on April 14, 2012.
+The church continued to serve as a light to the Greater Long Branch community in spite of numerous unprecedented challenges including the COVID-19 pandemic.

 To God Be the Glory for the Things He Done!